epoymadness/epoymadness/README.md

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->

 <p align="center">When I was in 1st year college, I am not that interested in tech or web development.
-Late 1st year college when I hate myself for not knowing at least basics of programming. it begans in summer, Thought hit me that I really needed to study basics before anything else, so I study CS50, CS50's really a game changer!! felt like every programming memes in social media platforms is much understandable now than before.
+Late 1st year college when I hate myself for not knowing at least basics of programming. it begans in summer, Thought hit me that I really needed to study basics before anything else, so I study CS50, CS50's really a game changer, Gives you a rock solid foundation.
+Felt like every programming memes in social media platforms is much understandable now than before.
 Every memes that I don't understand fueled me, and use that fuel to know more, dive more, explore more, fueled by curiosity. and that's how my journey starts!!</p>